Kaori Yoneyama: World Wonder Ring Stardom (2013-present)

 A rematch between the two took place on February 2, 2014, in which Taiyo retained the High Speed title.
 On February 9, Chibis received a rematch for the Artist of Stardom Championship, but were defeated by the defending champions, Tawashis (Hiroyo Matsumoto, Mayu Iwatani and Miho Wakizawa).
 Yoneyama attempted to regain the title from Tawashis with new partners, but failed alongside Hatsuhinode Kamen and Kellie Skater on March 16 and Kamen and Sayaka Obihiro on June 1.
 On April 29, Yoneyama was defeated by Natsuki☆Taiyo in a two out of three falls match for the High Speed Championship.
 On May 3, Yoneyama and Madoka won Gatoh Move's second annual Go Go!
 Green Curry Khob Khun Cup, a tournament for mixed tag team teams, defeating Emi Sakura and Masa Takanashi in the finals.
 On August 10, Yoneyama regained the Artist of Stardom Championship from the Tawashis, alongside Hatsuhinode Kamen and the debuting Tsubasa Kuragaki.
+At Mask Fiesta 2014 on October 26, Yoneyama, performing under the name Yonehinode Kamen, teamed up with Hatsuhinode Kamen in a loss to Risa Sera and Takumi Iroha.
 On December 7, Yoneyama, Kamen and Kuragaki lost the Artist of Stardom Championship to Io Shirai, Mayu Iwatani and Takumi Iroha in their first title defense.

 On June 17, 2017, Yoneyama won the Artist of Stardom Championship for the third time, when she, Hiroyo Matsumoto and Jungle Kyona defeated AZM, HZK and Io Shirai for the title.
 On August 13, 2017, Yoneyama, Kyona and Matsumoto lost the Artist of Stardom Championship to HZK, Io Shirai and Viper, also in their first defense.
+At Mask Fiesta 2018 on October 28, 2018, Yoneyama debuted as Happy Pumpkin in a win over Gao.

-At Stardom Yokohama Cinderella 2020 on October 3, Yoneyama fell short to Natsupoi in a Singles match.
+At the 2019 Stardom Draft on April 14, 2019, Yoneyama was drafted to the International Army stable, later known as Tokyo Cyber Squad.
+At Stardom Yokohama Cinderella 2020 on October 3, 2020, Yoneyama fell short to Natsupoi in a Singles match.
 On the same night, Jungle Kyona and Konami lost to Oedo Tai's Natsuko Tora and Saki Kashima in a Losing unit must disband match, as Tokyo Cyber Squad folded to mourn the death of their former leader Hana Kimura.
 Yoneyama received the invitation of joining Mayu Iwatani's unit of Stars which she accepted and switched her gimmick to "Gokigen Death" in the process.
 At Stardom Osaka Dream Cinderella 2020 on December 20, Yoneyama teamed up with her new stablemates Mayi Iwatani and Starlight Kid, and unsuccessfully challenged Cosmic Angels (Mina Shirakawa, Tam Nakano and Unagi Sayaka) for the Artist of Stardom Championship.